 My outperformance has been achieved by following the asset allocation suggested by the 80-20 Investor algorithm and having a concentrated portfolio of funds.
 For example ahead of the EU referendum I reduced my exposure to UK and European equities, which was a bold but ultimately correct call.
+Following the pandemic I rotated into technology funds and then into value funds to take advantage of the shifts in consumer behaviour.
+In 2022, I reduced my equity exposure and removed my exposure to bonds almost entirely ahead of both markets slumping.
 Of course, as you can appreciate, there is no performance guarantee with 80-20 Investor as returns are dependent upon market conditions.